OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

 CreateCopy() should be the regular filename (not with GTIFF_DIR: syntax.
 Creating overviews on a multi-page TIFF is not supported.

+Starting with GDAL 3.2, read-only access to subdataset overviews and masks is possible provided that they are referenced by their parent IFD through the `TIFFTAG_SUBIFD <https://www.awaresystems.be/imaging/tiff/tifftags/subifds.html>`__ tag.

 About JPEG compression of RGB images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~